 In order to meet the NSF guidelines, North Carolina State University offers the following options to meet the requirements for the Responsible Conduct in Research (RCR) training.
 Undergraduate students, graduate students, and postdoctoral scholars may satisfy the RCR requirement by successfully completing and passing the assignments associated with one of the following options:

-Successfully completing the online short course, RCR 101: Foundations in the Responsible Conduct of Research.
-To enroll, contact email@example.com; or, enrolling in one of the following approved, face-to-face courses:
+Successfully completing the CITI Program’s Online RCR Course (to enroll, contact the RCR Administrator at firstname.lastname@example.org); or enrolling in one of the following approved face-to-face courses:

-- CBS 662: Professional Ethics and the Conduct of Science
+- CBS 662: Professional Conduct in Biomedical Research

 - PHI 816: Introduction to Research Ethics